rappasoft/vault/readme.md

 ### Utilizing the `status` property

-If would would like to enable enabled/disabled users you can simply do a check whereever you are logging in your user:
+If would would like to enable enabled/disabled users you can simply do a check wherever you are logging in your user:

 ```php
 if ($user->status == 0)